zedlopez/i7doc/i7handbook/ch1.md

 at any given time – after all, the player character probably has only two hands!
 But players tend to find this limitation annoying.
 A compromise solution adopted by many authors is to give the player a sack, or something similar, whose capacity is basically unlimited.
-(See learn how to make a [carry-all object for the player.)](#Ref_holdall)
+(See Inventory to learn how to make a [carry-all object for the player](#Ref_holdall).)

 Whether or not a game contains a carry-all, from time to time you’ll probably find other containers.
 A container may be permanently open,